 I guessed that I should have a vague idea of what I wanted — although I would be seeking as much advice and information as possible.
 I envisaged possibly replacing my Les Paul copy with a real one.
 Maybe an SG would be a reasonable alternative?
 A Telecaster or Jazzmaster might be the way forward in the Fender world (anything but a Strat, which is only played by guitar heroes).
 Do I need to be careful about where they are made?
 Are the Epiphone/Squier versions just as good?
 What about the new kids on the block?
 How much do good guitars even cost these days?

 Being my local guitar shop, I visited Fab Music in Stockport first.
-The shop guy was very helpful, but the stock was mostly budget odds and sods, with only a few interesting items.
-I tried out a quirky Gibson SGM with a missing tuner button, which I liked, and a bastardised Fender Telecaster, which was a good price but slightly disappointing.
+The shop guy was very helpful, but the stock at the time was mostly odds and sods, with only a few interesting items.
+I tried out a quirky Gibson SGM with a missing tuner button, which I liked, and a bastardised Fender Telecaster, which was a good price but slightly disappointing in action.

-Encouraged by this revelation, I now knew that my dream guitar was possible, I had more of an idea what I wanted, and I started a tour of guitar shops (including Marvel Guitars, Live Louder, Dawson’s and PMT) to find it.
-But, the longer I spent trying out different guitars, the more I realised that the Pink Strat was top of the heap, by a wide margin.
-So, I headed back to Sounds Great for another go.
+Encouraged by this revelation, I now knew that my dream guitar was possible.
+I had more of an idea what I wanted, and I started a tour of guitar shops (including Marvel Guitars, Live Louder, Dawson’s and PMT) to find it.
+But, the longer I spent trying out different guitars, the more I realised that the Pink Strat was still top of the heap, and by a wide margin.
+So, I headed back to Sounds Great for another go…

-This time, I had a proper try-out, plugged into an amp.
-As I was noodling around the 15th fret, playing with the pickup switch, I heard the guitar from the start of Shine On You Crazy Diamond come from the amp.
-Suddenly, I was David Gilmour, and the guitar was Pink, this was just spooky.
+This time, I had a proper try-out, plugged into a nice amp.
+As I was noodling around the 15th fret, playing with the pickup switch, I heard the guitar from the start of Shine On You Crazy Diamond come from the cab.
+Suddenly, I was David Gilmour, and the guitar was Pink, this was too spooky.
 I bought the guitar.
-The credit card shrieked.

 It was then that I realised: I had become one of those sad old guitar heroes.
 Damn the Pink Strat!